Invoice Financing: What It Is and How It Works

 Invoice Financing vs Invoice Factoring

 Invoice financing and invoice factoring are terms that are easy to confuse.
-While you might even see them used interchangeably, they aren’t the same thing.
+While you might even see them used interchangeably, they aren’t the same.

-If you opt for invoice factoring vs. invoice financing, your customers will likely know that you’ve outsourced this part of your business.
-Some businesses may prefer to keep the collection process in-house to maintain their customer relationships.
+Invoice factoring usually shifts the collection process to the lender.
+With invoice financing, your business typically keeps control of customer relations and the collection of your invoice funds.
+If you opt for factoring, your customers will likely know that you’ve outsourced this part of your business.
+Some businesses may prefer keeping the collection process in-house to maintain customer relationships.

 Both invoice financing and invoice factoring involve ongoing fees.
-Typically, the longer each invoice goes unpaid, the more you’ll be charged.
-That adds some uncertainty to how much you’ll actually owe.
+Typically, the longer each invoice goes unpaid, the more you’ll pay in fees.
+An important note: These tiered rates add some uncertainty to how much you’ll owe, so be sure to have some flexibility in your business budget for these fees.

 Pros and Cons of Invoice Financing